-- 2. From the AS method editor window, choose from the available method parameters to create your method (see Figure 52 on page 99).
-For a list of the available method parameters with descriptions, see Table 27. - 3.
-As needed, type a description and/or comment in the available boxes. - 4.
+2. From the AS method editor window, choose from the available method parameters to create your method (see Figure 58 on page 108).
+For a list of the available method parameters with descriptions, see Table 30.

+- 3. As needed, type a description and/or comment in the available boxes. - 4.
 After making your AS method parameter selections, choose File > Save to save the method.
 To save the method using a new name, choose File > Save As, type the new name, and then click Save.

-Table 27 lists the available options and parameter descriptions for the Vanquish AS.
+Table 30 lists the available options and parameter descriptions for the Vanquish AS.

-Table 27.
+Table 30.
 Vanquish AS method parameter descriptions (Sheet 1 of 2)

-Parameter Options (if applicable) Sub-option (if applicable) Value(s) Function Draw Speed - - 0-20 μL/s Specifies the AS draw speed in μ L/s.
-Draw Delay - - 0-5 seconds Specifies the draw delay (s).
-Dispense Speed - 0.05-15 μL/s Specifies the dispense speed in μ L/s.
-Bypass After No Bypass (default) - - Keeps the valve in the injected position after Step 1 of the AS method.
+Parameter Options (if applicable) Sub-option (if applicable) Value(s) Function Draw Speed 0 - $20~\mu L/s$ Specifies the AS draw speed in μL/s.
+Draw Delay 0-5 seconds Specifies the draw delay (s).
+Dispense Speed 0.05-15 μL/s Specifies the dispense speed in μL/s.
+Bypass After No Bypass (default) - Keeps the valve in the injected position after Step 1 of the AS method.
 LC Step 1 Specifies injection bypass after Step 1 of the AS method.
 Tip You can also select this box and enter a value in seconds using the format [seconds] [s] to instruct the injection valve to move to bypass.
-Pre Sample Airgap - 0-5 μL Specifies the volume of air drawn by the syringe before the sample is drawn.
+Pre Sample Airgap 0-5 μL Specifies the volume of air drawn by the syringe before the sample is drawn.
 Post Sample Airgap 0-5 μL Specifies the volume of air drawn by the syringe after the sample is drawn.

-Parameter Options (if applicable) Sub-option (if applicable) Value(s) Function Wash Mode Note Choosing a W sub-parameters: Was one-the default-adds the additional Airgap.
-None (default) - - Before Draw Wash Time 0-300 s Specifies total draw wash time (s).
-After Draw - Wash Speed 0-200 μL/s Specifies the wash speed in μL/s.
+Wash Mode Note Choosing a Wash Mode list option other than None-the default-adds the additional sub-parameters: Wash Time, Wash Speed, and Pre-wash Airgap.
+None (default) Before Draw Wash Time 0-300 s Specifies total draw wash time (s).
+After Draw 0-200 μL/s Specifies the wash speed in μL/s.
 Both Pre-wash Airgap 0.1-0.45 μL Specifies the prewash airgap in μL.
-Stroke Sync Disabled or Enabled Turns the Stroke Sync feature on (Enabled) or off (Disabled) in a one-pump configuration.
-Two-pump configurations provide an additional option to select the pump that synchronizes the stroke (Pump1 or Pump2).
-This feature is disabled by default.
-Wait for Detector On or Off Specifies the AS to wait for detector signal before running the next sample.